anshumanbh/spicesandmix/_posts/2018-03-21-instant-pot-lamb-and-potato-curry.md

     8. Do a quick release after 15 minutes natural release and open the lid carefully.
     9. Garnish with cilantro and serve hot with rice or chapati.
 ---
-Goat curry, or as known in India - Mutton curry, or as I fondly remember - “Mangsho”, has always been my favourite curry, especially if cooked by Mom.
+Goat curry, or as known in India - Mutton curry, or as I fondly remember in Bengali - “Kosha Mangsho”, has always been my favourite curry, especially if cooked by Mom.
 I remember, she used to take hours to sauté masala first and then the meat and in the end pressure cook them together.
 I tried it multiple times in the US with lamb meat but never got the same taste and meat texture as Mom’s, even when I cooked meat on low flame for hours.
 Never as good as I remembered it to be...

 Thanks to Instant Pot, the problem with the meat texture is solved along with enormous time-saving.
 First time I cooked lamb curry in Instant Pot, I miscalculated the time and meat became too tender.
 But it was delicious enough to fall in love!
 And my half-Bengali self was too ecstatic.
 There is something about the combination of tender meat, perfect spices and potatoes to not love…Right?!
 All Bengalis reading this should know what I mean by potato and happiness!
 Since my Mom is Bengali, growing up I used to see potatoes in almost all curries - egg curry, chicken curry, mutton curry, vegetable curry.
 Even though I am not a big fan of this particular starch, seeing half potato floating in the curry always made me happy.